 The value scholarly publishers provide their communities has become a source of debate for more than a decade.
-Consider that in 2012 Kent Anderson of Caldera Publishing first penned “A Proposed List–60 Things Journal Publishers Do”1 for the Scholarly Kitchen, which has been regularly updated to currently include more than 100 attributes in its most recent version (2018).2 Yet here we are at the start of 2022, and we still find ourselves in the position of needing to prove the worth of scholarly publishers to the scientific community at large.
+Consider that in 2012, Kent Anderson of Caldera Publishing first penned “A Proposed List—60 Things Journal Publishers Do”1 for the Scholarly Kitchen, which has been regularly updated to currently include more than 100 attributes in its most recent version (2018).2 Yet, here we are at the start of 2022, and we still find ourselves in the position of needing to prove the worth of scholarly publishers to the scientific community at large.

 Pressures on scholarly publishers have come to bear from various directions.
-Funders who want and need to have their funded research published are now becoming publishers themselves and doubting the significance of publishers’ peer review processes; for example, the Wellcome Trust encourages its grantees to publish their research on the Wellcome Open Research Platform.
+Funders who want and need to have their funded research published are now becoming publishers themselves and doubting the significance of publishers’ peer-review processes; for example, the Wellcome Trust encourages its grantees to publish their research on the Wellcome Open Research Platform.
 Funders are also questioning the significance that publishers bring to disseminating research; these same funders often want to dictate the publishing ecosystem and invalidate the editorial process that curates the content and provides access to the data in multiple formats.
 In some cases, these funders remove the ability for an author to select their journal of choice for publishing their research.
 Given the continued reliance on the Impact Factor in the academic promotion structure, forcing authors to publish in less-regarded journals could negatively affect their career.
-When these actions are considered in relation to the rise of the CC-BY license (a Creative Commons license that allows use of content without permission so long as attribution is provided) it calls into question the merit of protecting intellectual property by negating copyright credit; this dismisses the role publishers play in protecting an author’s right to their scientific discoveries.
+When these actions are considered in relation to the rise of the CC-BY license3 (a Creative Commons license that allows use of content without permission so long as attribution is provided), it calls into question the merit of protecting intellectual property by negating copyright credit; this dismisses the role publishers play in protecting an author’s right to their scientific discoveries.
 Copyright protection is an author’s first line of defense.

 There are also the pressures stemming from the Open Access movement and the momentum it has gained, spurred largely by cOAlitionS and its myriad demands of researchers funded by its signatories.
 Additionally, cOAlitionS stipulates that publishers share their cost structure to prove their services are worth the price.
 Furthermore, the growth of predatory publishers in the marketplace also threatens the scholarly communications system, leading to confusion among readers and authors.
 Then there’s SciHub, which scours the Internet looking for ways “in” to co-opt content from respected scholarly publishers because it too knows and values the contributions made by established brands.
-All told, these various sources of threat ultimately devalue publishers, ignoring the good housekeeping seal of approval that brand association brings.
+All told, these various sources of threat ultimately devalue publishers, ignoring the “Good Housekeeping Seal of Approval” that brand association brings.
 Arguably, this results in diminished confidence in science.

 It was against this backdrop that the Publishing Professional Group (PPG) of the Council of Medical Specialty Societies (CMSS) set out to educate the scholarly communications community of the value scholarly publishers bring to the research enterprise.
 A small workgroup of the PPG tackled this issue over the better part of 2020, engaging in a deliberative process to carefully define the value scholarly publishers bring to the table.
-The members of that group are listed in Table 1.
-The workgroup set out to accomplish three goals: 1) reach a common understanding of the unique value of scholarly publishers; 2) educate the various stakeholders in the publishing enterprise about that value; and 3) create standard language to articulate that value across formats and scholarly publishers.
+The members of that group are listed in the Table.
+The workgroup set out to accomplish 3 goals: 1) reach a common understanding of the unique value of scholarly publishers; 2) educate the various stakeholders in the publishing enterprise about that value; and 3) create standard language to articulate that value across formats and scholarly publishers.

-Table 1.
+Table.
 Members of the CMSS Publishing PPG Workgroup on Value Proposition Statements for Scholarly Publishers

 |Nina Hoffman||American Society of Hematology|